ibm-cloud-architecture/refarch-mq-messaging/README.md

 WAS 9.0 includes a more up to date MQ resource adapter version against which you can then set a generic JVM argument "-Dcom.ibm.mq.cfg.jmqi.useMQCSPauthentication=true" in order to ensure the full password is transmitted as detailed here https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_9.0.0/com.ibm.mq.sec.doc/q118680_.html (note that this applies to all MQ applications running in that appserver JVM)

-## Code

-### Producer

-The producer's goal is to create "new item" events and send them to the queue.
-This is to simulate a warehouse backend service with mechanical systems which can scan item when reaching a specific part of the warehouse.
-The event will be processed to persist data in an Inventory database.

-### Consumer

-BrownEAR is a JEE application that contains one MDB (message driven bean) EJB that reads a message from a request queue and then writes the same message (with “Hello” as a prefix) to a response queue.